 It wasn’t too long ago when there were gate keepers everywhere.
 Carefully picking and choosing who gets to play and who doesn’t.
 It was a world filled with shady backroom deals, nepotism, and classism.
 A world where if they didn’t like you or your message you were kept out in the cold.

 If you’re over the age of 40 I’m sure you remember a world where it was a lot harder to do anything.
-Sure you’re teachers and parents still told you… “You can do whatever you want”.
-But, how true was that really?
+Sure, your teachers and parents still told you… “You can do whatever you want”.
+But how true was that really?

 If there was something you wanted to do chances are there was a gate keeper standing in the way.
 Someone whose approval or blessing you needed just to have any shot.

 Well today most of those gate keepers are either dead or dying.
 I’d like to show you how they’ve died and how you can start doing whatever you want, right away.

 There was a time, in the not so distant past, where the majority of books were released by a handful of New York City publishers.
 Aspiring authors would have to send their manuscripts off in the hopes that their work would be noticed.
 The reality back then was your manuscript wasn’t likely to have been read.
 Let alone given a publishing deal.